Rhobota/svs/README.md

      - Cache-friendly memory access
      - Fast in the places that matter 🚀
      - All with a simple Python interface
+  - Supports storing arbitrary metadata with each document. 🗃️
+  - Supports storing and querying (optional) parent-child relationships between documents. 👪
+     - Fully hierarchical - parents can have parents, children can have children, whatever you need...
+  - Both **sync** and **asyncio** implementations:
+     - use the synchronous impl (`svs.KB`) for scripts, notebooks, etc
+     - use the asyncio impl (`svs.AsyncKB`) for web-services, etc
+  - 100% Python type hints!

 ## Overview